-You may receive default death and TPD cover automatically in Equip Super.
-You won't automatically receive any IP cover.
+You may receive default death, TPD and IP cover automatically in Equip Super.

 Death and TPD cover options

 Equip Corporate offers the flexibility to adjust your death and TPD cover to suit your needs.
 These options are explained in more detail later in this guide.